Choose an option

 Parking zone cafe

 This is a brand new program that we created in response to the recent rollbacks intended to slow the spread of COVID-19.
 This program allows businesses to temporarily utilize some of the city-owned parking and expand into the curb-side sidewalk area in front of their business to create an outdoor dining area while government-mandated indoor dining restrictions are in effect.
-The program is free and it even includes temporary fencing delivered at no cost.
+The permit is free.

 To apply for a parking zone cafe, simply fill out this application form.